-- Last: Deploy the very last builds you have uploaded for each operative system
+- Last: deploy the very last build you have uploaded for each operative system.

-- Inactive: App is not accessible to anyone in the App Store.
+- Inactive: The app is not accessible to anyone in the App Store.

-- Active: App is visible to everyone in the App Store.
+- Active: The app is visible to everyone in the App Store.

-- Unlisted: App is not visible in the App Store but is accessible to anyone knowing the URL.
+- Unlisted: The app is not visible in the App Store but is accessible to anyone knowing the URL.

 - Public: no authentication or login is required to access the App details and installation.

-- Password protected: a password (defined by you) will be required to access App details and installation.
+- Password: a password (defined by you) will be required to access App details and installation.

-When configuring Private Published Apps (either using Applivery Login or Single Sign On) you can also specify which user groups will have access to the App itself.
-To do so, add the list of user groups below the Security Selector and then click Save.
+When configuring Private Published Apps (either using Applivery Login or Single Sign-On) you can also specify which user groups will have access to the App itself.
+To do so, add the list of user groups below the Security Selector and then click.